 Second, should do not connect the power cord to the transformer and MOSFET.

-Third, check the 555 timers working, frequency generators at pin 3 first.
-You may use a voltmeter to measure a voltage across pin 3 and ground.
+Third, check the 555 timers working, and frequency generators at pin 3 first.
+You may use a voltmeter to measure a voltage across pin 3 and the ground.
 You use surely oscilloscope to watch waveform.